stable-degen/mega-tips/web/README.md

 ## Overview

-This Next.js 16 scaffold powers the MegaETH TipJar frontend.
+This Next.js 16 scaffold powers the MegaTip frontend.
 It ships with TypeScript, Tailwind CSS v4, ESLint, and project-specific helpers under `lib/`.
 The landing page outlines the upcoming wallet connect, live feed, and stats modules.